yiechen/Type-on-Strap/pages/about.md

 <p class="about-text">
 <span class="fa fa-globe about-icon"></span>
-Grew up in <i>Rio de Janeiro, Brazil</i>; spent some weeks (at times) in other countries backpacking; still living in <i>Rio</i> as of 2018.
+Grew up in <i>Rio de Janeiro, Brazil</i>; began travelling late; trying to spend more time in other countries and places; still living in <i>Rio</i> as of 2019.
 Longing to discover new places.
 Trying to figure out life, one place at a time.
 </p>

 <hr>